programble/spibble/README.md

 # Spibble

-Tool to scrobble vinyls as you spin them
+Scrobble vinyls as you spin them

 ## License